nrfconnect/sdk-nrf/doc/nrf/ug_zigbee_configuring.rst

     For example, you can set channels 13, 16, and 21.
     You must have at least one channel enabled with this option.
 * :option:`CONFIG_ZIGBEE_VENDOR_OUI` - Represents MAC Address Block Large, and by default it is set to Nordic Semiconductor's MA-L block (f4-ce-36).
-* :option:`CONFIG_ZIGBEE_CLI_LOG_ENABLED` - Enables logging of the incoming ZCL frames, and it is enabled by default.
+* :option:`CONFIG_ZIGBEE_SHELL_LOG_ENABLED` - Enables logging of the incoming ZCL frames, and it is enabled by default.

 ZBOSS stack start options
 =========================